Mashi7/NYairBnB/README.md

 * bar chart to show median and mean listing price per district and differences between them

-* correlation heatmap for features
+* correlation heatmap of dataset features

 * scatterplot showing correlation of `number_of_reviews` with `price` for listings divided into `room_type`